geekscape/mqtt_lua/readme.markdown

 #### MQTT.client.create(): Create an MQTT client instance

-Create an MQTT client that will be connected to a specific host.
+Create an MQTT client that will be connected to the specified host.

       mqtt_client = MQTT.client.create(hostname, port, callback)